boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-sconepro-rate-policy-discovery.md

 As discussed in {{?RFC8781}}, because RAs are required in all IPv6 configuration scenarios, RAs must already be secured, e.g., by deploying an RA-Guard {{?RFC6105}}.
 Providing all configuration in RAs reduces the attack surface to be targeted by malicious attackers trying to provide hosts with invalid configuration, as compared to distributing the configuration through multiple different mechanisms that need to be secured independently.

 RAs are already used in mobile networks to advertize the link MTU.
-The same security considerartions for MTU discovery apply for the NRLP discover.
+The same security considerations for MTU discovery apply for the NRLP discover.

 An attacker who has access to the RAs exchanged over an attachment circuit may: